 Paul Hughes vs Usman Nurmagomedov 2: Start time, card and how to watch PFL fight

-Northern Ireland sensation Hughes will look to avenge lightweight title heartbreak against the undefeated Usman
+Northern Ireland sensation Hughes will look to avenge lightweight title heartbreak against the undefeated Nurmagomedov

 Paul Hughes will lock horns with undefeated PFL lightweight champion Usman Nurmagomedov in one of MMA’s most anticipated rematches on Friday.

-The pair put on an early fight-of-the-year contender back in January, with Usman - the cousin of former UFC lightweight champion Khabib Nurmagomedov - narrowly edging “Big News” by majority decision, despite being docked a point for an accidental headbutt.
+The pair put on an early fight-of-the-year contender back in January, with Nurmagomedov - the cousin of former UFC lightweight champion Khabib - narrowly edging “Big News” by majority decision, despite being docked a point for an accidental headbutt.

 Northern Ireland sensation Hughes is now out for revenge as he returns to Dubai for the biggest fight of his career so far, harbouring dreams of bringing the gold back to Belfast for a mammoth title fight at Windsor Park.

-The co-main event sees former Bellator champion Corey Anderson battle Dovlet Yagshimuradov (25-7-1) for the PFL light heavyweight belt, while the undercard sees Conor McGregor’s former training partner Artem Lobov return to the cage for a match seven years in the making against Zubaira Tukhugov, renewing a rivalry with the Khabib ally.
+The co-main event pits former Bellator champion Corey Anderson against Dovlet Yagshimuradov for the PFL light-heavyweight belt, while the undercard was due to feature Artem Lobov – Conor McGregor’s former training partner – fight in MMA for the first time in seven years, but a cut has ruled him out.

 Here’s everything you need to know: